 Red Teaming vs. Penetration Testing

 Though pen testing is important, it is only one part of what a Red Team does.
 Red team operations have much more broad objectives than pen testers, whose goal is often just to get access to a network.
-Red Team exercises often involve more people, resources, and time as they dig deep to fully understand the realistic level of risk and vulnerabilities against an organization’s technology, human, and physical assets.
+Red Team exercises are designed to emulate a more real-world APT style scenario, including defensive strategies and detailed risk analysis.

 Red Teaming Benefits